hyperjump-io/json-schema-coverage/README.md

 });
 ```

-You can also use the matcher with inline schemas, but you only get coverage for
+You can also use the matchers with inline schemas, but you only get coverage for
 schemas from files in your code base.

 ```JavaScript